Facebook Pixel Code

 Missing Payments

 One of the biggest mistakes you can make while trying to rebuild your credit is missing payments.
-Even a single missed payment can set back your progress significantly.
-It's crucial to pay at least the minimum amount due on all your bills and loans each month.
-Setting up automatic payments or reminders can help you stay on track.
+Even a single missed payment can set back your progress significantly!
+It's crucial to pay at least the minimum amount due on all your bills and loans each month and maintain your current good standing lines of credit.
+If you can't do that there really won't be much room for recovery in terms of credit.
+Setting up automatic payments or reminders can help you stay on track with all your creditors but you also run the risk of putting your finances into autopilot which can be a good and bad thing, depending on who you ask.
 Remember, your payment history makes up a large portion of your credit score, so staying consistent is key.
+Remember to never get complacent and to always try your utmost to take small action steps that help you achieve your goals.

 Applying for Too Much Credit

-When you're in the process of rebuilding your credit, it might be tempting to apply for multiple credit accounts to boost your credit mix.
-However, applying for too much credit in a short period can hurt your score.
-Each application results in a hard inquiry, which can lower your score temporarily.
-Plus, it might give lenders the impression that you're desperate for credit.
+When you're in the process of rebuilding your credit, it might be tempting to apply for multiple credit accounts to boost your credit mix, however this probably isn't the best bet.
+Applying for too many credit lines in a short period can hurt your score and actually have the opposite desires effect.
+Each application results in a hard inquiry, which can lower your score temporarily and put a halt to your credit score recovery.
+Plus, it also tends to hint to lenders that you're desperate for credit and "credit seeking".
 Aim to space out your applications and only apply for credit that you genuinely need.
+Otherwise, there's no point in applying for lines of credit we never plan on using.

 Ignoring Credit Reports

-Ignoring your credit reports is another common mistake.
+Ignoring your credit reports is another common mistake many consumers make.
 Regularly checking your credit reports helps you track your progress and spot any errors that might be affecting your score.
-If you find any inaccuracies, dispute them promptly.
-You can get a free credit report from each of the major credit bureaus once a year.
-Make it a habit to review them and ensure everything is accurate.
+On the flip side, you don't want to unnecessarily harp on your credit report and let it give you anxiety.
+If you find any inaccuracies reach out to your creditors and make them aware of the issue.
+Make use of the free credit reports from annualcreditreport and always try to make it a habit to review them and bolster any particular weaknesses you might find in your report.

 Professional Help for Credit Recovery